-The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the M.Ed. and Ed.S. levels.
-A specific program of courses is planned in conjunction with the student's major advisor.
-The student should consult an advisor in the Department of Curriculum, Instruction, and Administration for further assistance in the appropriate area.
-Physical Education (PE) The master's degree certification program in Physical Education is a natural outgrowth of the policy of the School of Education to provide exemplary programs.
+The Elementary Education program is designed to provide the graduate student with improved performance in teaching, research, and curriculum development skills, at the M. Ed. and Ed.
+S. levels.

+Satisfactory completion of the master's degree program prepares students for Alabama Class A certification.
+Satisfactory completion of the education specialist program prepares students for Alabama Class AA certification.

+Students should apply to the graduate coordinator, and an individual program will be planned for each student in cooperation with an advisor.

+Physical Education (PE)

+The master's degree certification program in Physical Education is a natural outgrowth of the policy of the School of Education to provide exemplary programs.
 The skills offered in the program can be of tangible benefit in a variety of professional, school, and non-school settings.
-Four concentrations will be offered.
-They are Adult Fitness (FPE), Adapted Physical Education (APE), Athletic Coaching (CPE), and General Physical Education (GPE).
-Flexibility in course work is permissible with consultation with the head of the Department of Physical Education and Intramurals.
-Students should consult with the department head each quarter to plan specific academic schedules.
-Attempts will be made to accommodate the interests, needs, and background of each individual.
-Satisfactory completion of the requirements of the PE master's degree program qualifies students for Alabama Class A certification.
+Satisfactory completion of the requirements of the Physical Education master's degree program qualifies students for Alabama Class A certification.